 Significance of the Case

-The key point is that a trade mark must be capable of distinguishing an applicant’s goods or services.
+A trade mark must be capable of distinguishing an applicant’s goods or services.
 It was found that Urban Ale was not “inherently adapted” to be capable of distinguishing its beers from those of other producers.
 This decision was based on evidence that the term “urban” was commonly associated within the industry with beer products and breweries.

 The court considered the following factors: